 Power / Energy

 Lasers operate as continuous wave or pulsed systems.
-For continuous wave you need the power of the laser, expressed in a form of Watts.
+For continuous wave, you need the power of the laser, expressed in a form of Watts.
 For single or multi‑pulsed lasers you need the energy (joules), the pulse length (seconds), and the repetition rate (Hertz).

 Direct viewing is used to describe laser environments where there are no measures put in place to prevent accidental direct exposure to part or all of the beam.

-Diffuse viewing is used to describe laser environments when protection from scattered radiation is
+Diffuse viewing is used to describe laser environments when protection from scattered radiation is only required.

 Field of View